atomicdata-dev/atomic-data-docs/src/interoperability/sql.md

 Atomic Data has some characteristics that make it similar and different from SQL.

 - Atomic Data has a _dynamic_ schema.
-Any Resource could have different properties.
-However, the properties themselves are validated (contrary to most NOSQL solutions)
+Any Resource could have different properties, so you can **add new properties** to your data without performing any migrations.
+However, the properties themselves are still validated (contrary to most NoSQL solutions)
+- Atomic Data uses **HTTP URLs** in its data, which means it's easy to **share and reuse**.
 - Atomic Data separates _reading_ and _writing_, whereas SQL has one language for both.
-- Atomic Data has a standardized way of storing changes ([Commits](../commits/intro.md))
+- Atomic Data has a standardized way of **storing changes** ([Commits](../commits/intro.md))

 ## Tables and Rows vs. Classes and Properties

 At its core, SQL is a query language based around _tables_ and _rows_.
 The _tables_ in SQL are similar to `Classes` in Atomic Data: they both define a set of `properties` which an item could have.
 Every single item in a table is called a _row_ in SQL, and a `Resource` in Atomic Data.

-## Identifiers: numbers vs. URLs

-In SQL, rows have numbers as identifiers, whereas in Atomic Data, every resource has a resolvable HTTP URL as an identifier.
-This allows Atomic Data records to be easily re-used by other systems, as there is a guarantee that identifiers will be globally unique.
+One difference is that in Atomic Data, you can add new properties to resources, without making changes to any tables (migrations).

 ## Dynamic vs static schema